Home / Blog / How AI agents actually work: the reasoning loop, tool use, and planning

 Hermes OS team3 April 202611 min read

-The core difference from a chatbot
+The difference from a chatbot

 An agent wraps that same LLM in a loop.
 Rather than generating a final answer directly, the LLM generates an intermediate step — either a thought about what to do next, or an action to take (calling a tool).
 The result of that action comes back as an observation.
 The LLM then generates the next step.
 This continues until the task is complete.
-IBM's technical documentation for AI agents in 2026 frames it precisely: 'AI agents use tool calling on the backend to obtain up-to-date information, optimize workflows and create subtasks autonomously.'
+IBM's technical documentation for AI agents frames it: 'AI agents use tool calling on the backend to obtain up-to-date information, optimize workflows and create subtasks autonomously.'

 This loop — Thought → Action → Observation → repeat — is called the ReAct pattern (Reasoning + Acting), introduced in a 2022 Google Research paper and now standard across every major agent framework including LangGraph, CrewAI, AutoGen, and Hermes Agent.
 It is the architecture that turns a language model from an answer generator into a task executor.